gitljj/experiment-related-model/README.md

 # expriment-related-model
 This repository contains research and analysis on the energy consumption of Selective Laser Melting (SLM) 3D printers.
-The project includes detailed models calculated in Python, data organized in Excel, and 20 STL format files related to the research.
+The project includes detailed models calculated in Python, data organized in Excel, and 20 STL format files related to the research：The energy-aware nesting and scheduling problem on a single selective laser melting machine: mathematical model and solution approach.

 ## Overview